duvholt/rust-metaheuristic-framework/README.md

 Run tests using `cargo test`

-Run benchmarks using `cargo bench` (requires nightly at the time of writing).
+Run benchmarks using `cargo bench -- --ignored` (requires nightly at the time of writing).
+All benchmarks should be ignored to avoid contributing to coverage

 ## Plotting